MeanMachine0/auction_mobile_app/README.md

 # auction_mobile_app
-A flutter app that fetches JSON data from a REST API in a django web app via token authentication.
+A flutter app that fetches JSON data from a REST API built in a django web app via token authentication.

 ## Functions
 ### When not logged in